 I’ve designed a new series of workshops that focus on helping teachers to transition from time-consuming teacher-led workflows to sustainable, student-centered workflows.
 The goal of these workshops is twofold.
 First, I want teachers to rediscover their joy and re-engage in this profession by embracing new ways of approaching this work.
 Second, I want students to develop into expert learners capable of sharing the responsibility for learning.

 Leaders and professional development coordinators interested in scheduling a workshop for their teachers focused on shifting workflows can mix and match to target specific areas of need, customizing the learning experience.

 You can complete the contact form to inquire about a hands-on, practice-based (virtual or in-person) workshop for your teachers.
-These workshops are also available asynchronously for individual teachers to self-pace through or for teams of teachers to work through collaboratively.
+These workshops are also available asynchronously.